ArashAkbarinia/mbb/tutorials/python_script/README.md

 packages like PyTorch (check the [environment setup tutorial](../environment_setup.md)).

-Assuming you are already in the *server* directory where the `deepcsf` module is, to train a
+Assuming you are already in the *python_script* directory where the `deepcsf` module is, to train a
 network:

     python main.py